Interactive courses provide learners in-browser coding challenges with guided feedback.

-Important: Interactive courses are available to learners on Professional and Enterprise business plans, as well as individual Premium learners.
+Important: Interactive courses are available to learners on Professional and Enterprise business plans and individual Premium subscriptions.

-- If you're a new or aspiring developer, interactive courses provides a low barrier of entry.
-If you're uncertain of where to begin in your learning journey, you can jump right in, learn, and apply a concept - no setup required.
+- If you're a new or aspiring developer, interactive courses provide a low barrier of entry.
+If you're uncertain of where to begin in your learning journey, you can jump right in, learn, and apply a concept—no setup required.

-- If you are a hands-on learner who needs more than video tutorials, interactive courses provides an immersive way to engage with the technology your skilling up with.
+- If you're a hands-on learner who needs more than video tutorials, interactive courses provide an immersive way to engage with the technology you're skilling up with.
 By leveraging problem-based challenges on real-world scenarios, you'll have focused practice on key concepts via coding challenges.

 You can find a list of all of our interactive courses on our interactive courses page.

-Interactive courses has many unique parts to the learning experience so we're going to break down the components of an interactive course step-by-step to help guide you along.
+Interactive courses have many unique parts to the learning experience; so we're going to break down the components of an interactive course step-by-step to help guide you along.
 We'll cover the following: